Azure/ResourceModules/docs/wiki/The library - Module design.md

 ## Structure

-Modules in the repository are structured via the module's main resource provider (for example `Microsoft.Web`) and resource type (for example `serverfarms`) where each section of the path corresponds to its place in the hierarchy.
+Modules in the repository are structured via the module's main resource provider (for example, `Microsoft.Web`) and resource type (for example, `serverfarms`) where each section of the path corresponds to its place in the hierarchy.
 However, for cases that do not fit into this schema we provide the following guidance:

 ### **Child-Resources**